Michaelgwei86/kubernetes/Kubernetes/README.md

 - kubectl get rc
 ```
 #replicasets requires a selector field | it is not a must
-#It helps the replica set defines what pods fall under it although pod spec has already been mentioned in the spec
+#It helps the replica set define what pods fall under it although pod spec has already been mentioned in the spec
 #This is because it can manage pods that were not created to be managed by the rs
 ```sh
 apiVersion: apps/v1